-Learning Technology Requirements
+Learning Technologies Requirements

 There is a D2L site for this course which contains required readings and other relevant class resources and materials (see d2L.ucalgary.ca).
-To successfully engage with the material, students in this course will need reliable access to the following technology: A computer with a supported operating system; a current and updated web browser; broadband internet connection.
+To successfully engage with the material, students will need reliable access to the following technology: A computer with a supported operating system; a current and updated web browser; broadband internet connection.